- <div style="background-image:url(/live/image/gid/20/width/1600/height/300/crop/1/40779_31485_business.rev.1513697684.jpg)"/>

 - <div style="background-image:url(/live/image/gid/20/width/1600/height/300/crop/1/29606_internships_and_experience_1.rev.1448900255.jpg)"/>

 - <div style="background-image:url(/live/image/gid/20/width/1600/height/300/crop/1/29609_advisor.rev.1448902476.jpg)"/>

 We can help you create an internship search plan.

-- 1 credit = approximately 150 hours of on the job experience
+- 1 credit = approximately 150 hours of on the job experience.

-- Commission based internships will not be approved
+- Commission based internships will not be approved.

 Interested?
 Take these steps:

-- Review the complete for-credit internship guidelines.
+- Review the complete Academic Internship Course Guidelines.

 Summer: The preferred registration deadline for summer internships is the first day of the first summer session.
-All requirements and hours must be completed by July 31, unless the student receives special permission from their Faculty Internship Supervisor and Director of Internships to finish after this date.
-Learn more about summer internships on the summer internships page.
+All requirements and hours must be completed by July 31, unless the student receives special permission from their Internship Specialist or Faculty Internship Supervisor and the Director of the Career Advancement Center to finish after this date.
+Learn more about summer internships on the Summer Internships page.